richtabor/theme-docs/york-pro/readme.md

 # Frequently Asked

-1. **How do I update my theme?** If your license key is activated on the Theme License dashboard widget, we will send an update notice to your WordPress Dashboard.
-Follow the instructions there to update.
+1. **How do I update my theme?** With an active license key, you’ll receive a notification in the WordPress Dashboard whenever there is an update available.
+You can then update right in your WordPress dashboard, keeping your site healthy and secure.

 2. **How long is my license valid for?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
 Nullam id dolor id nibh ultricies vehicula ut id elit.